 Our school's admission policy does not discriminate against a child in terms of physical difference, gender, race, colour, nationally or ethnic origin.

 Sudley Junior School follows the coordinated admission arrangements determined by Liverpool Local Authority.
 If our school is not oversubscribed all children who apply will be admitted.
 Children with an Education, Health and Care Plan, where the school is named in the Plan, will be admitted.
-We may receive more applicants for places than we have places available.
+We may receive more applicants for places than we have available.
 When this situation occurs it may not be possible to meet all requests for places.
-If we receive more applications for places than we have available, places will be allocated in the following priority order:
+If a place does become available then they will be allocated in the following priority order:

 - Looked after children in the care of the local authority

 - Children who were looked after, but ceased to be so because they were adopted (or became subject to a residence order or special guardianship order).

 - Children with exceptional medical / social needs.

 - Applicants wishing to be considered under this criterion should submit documentary evidence with the preference form by the closing date.
 Senior Council Officers will review the evidence and if necessary take advice from educational professionals, the Local Authority’s medical officer, social workers etc. A decision will be made as to whether your application falls under this criterion based on the evidence supplied.
 If your circumstances change after the closing date or you require further advice or assistance please contact Liverpool Direct Contact Centre on 0151 233 3006.